Greece likely to meet deadline for bank money release: euro zone officials

-BRUSSELS Greece is likely to qualify for recapitalization funds for its banks by a Nov.
+BRUSSELS Oct 2 Greece is likely to qualify for recapitalisation funds for its banks by a Nov.
 15 deadline because the payment depends mainly on financial sector reforms that it can implement by then, euro zone officials said on Friday.

-The euro zone bailout fund has up to 25 billion euros ($28 billion) earmarked for the recapitalization of the Greek banking sector under Athens' third bailout.
+The euro zone bailout fund has up to 25 billion euros ($28 billion) earmarked for the recapitalisation of the Greek banking sector under Athens' third bailout.

 Of that total, 10 billion is already in an account in Luxembourg, ready to be wired to Greece.